ga-wdi-boston/js-scope/README.md

 By the end of this, students should be able to:

 - Draw a diagram representing variable scope.
-- Create a list that explains runtime behavior.
+- Create a list of operations that explain runtime behavior.
 - Create a program that hoists variables.